wasp-os/wasp-os/README.md

 flash protection enabled.
 You must disable the flash protection before trying to program it.*

-* Use an SWD programmer to install `bootloader.hex` to the PineTime.
+Use an SWD programmer to install `bootloader.hex` to the PineTime.
 This file is an Intel HEX file containing both the bootloader and the Nordic SoftDevice.
 Be careful to disconnect cleanly from the debug software since just pulling out the SWD cable will mean the nRF52 will still believe it is being debugged (and won't properly enter deep sleep modes).

+To install using Android device:

 * Copy `micropython.zip` to your Android device and download nRF Connect for Android if you do not already have it.
 * In nRF Connect, choose settings and reduce the DFU packet count from 10 to 4.
 * Connect to PineDFU using nRFConnect, click the DFU button and send `micropython.zip` to the device.

+To install using Linux and ota-dfu:

+* Look up the MAC address for your watch (try: `sudo hcitool lescan`).
+* Use ota-dfu to upload `micropython.zip` to the device.
+For example:
+  `tools/ota-dfu/dfu.py -z micropython.zip -a A0:B1:C2:D3:E3:F5 --legacy`

 At the end of this process your watch will show the time (03:00) together with a date and battery meter.
 When the watch goes into power saving mode